 - Check out our in depth review of YNAB 4

 Quicken has long been utilized as one of the leading brands for all aspects of financial management.
 The software has gone through dozens of iterations and improvements over the years, and is today a full-fledged, robust personal finance package, especially for those who use other Intuit software to manage additional aspects of their finances as it will integrate seamlessly.
 However, they struggle with keeping up on the latest cutting edge features which is why they are not in our top 3 this year.
-Purchase Quicken on Amazon.
+Purchase Quicken here.

 - Puts bank and credit card accounts in one place.